pexyjunge/learngit/readme.txt

 git is free software.
 git is a software which i'm trying to hold it.
 I hope I have a lightly future.
+I'm working hard for owning a good job.